lsseong/python-tutorial/README.md

 ## Python IDE
 ### Spyder
 Anaconda installation comes with Spyder IDE, which can be launched directly by Programs -> Anaconda3 -> Spyder

+### PyCharm
+There's a free Community version available: https://www.jetbrains.com/pycharm/download/#section=windows

+When you first launch PyCharm, it will set your Python intepreter to C:\ProgramData\Anaconda3\python.exe

+If you want PyCharm to use another Anaconda environment you have created earlier, figure out the Anaconda environment folder (`conda env list`) and do the following in PyCharm:
+ 1. File -> Settings -> Project [name] -> Project Interpreter
+ 2. Click the "Wheels" icon -> Add Local -> (point to python.exe in the conda env folder)

 ### Jupyter (formerly, IPython) Notebooks